 In addition, FPPC staff issues written advice letters as to the applicability of the Act and regulations to a particular factual situation.
 Refer to the information on requesting written advice from the FPPC available on the FPPC website.

-Obtaining Information from the FPPC Contact Information for the FPPC.
+Contact Information for the FPPC.

 Fair Political Practices Commission 1102 Q Street, Suite 3000 Sacramento, CA 95811

 (916) 322-5660 (866) 275-3772 - Toll-free www.fppc.ca.gov